akshatsingh1718/leetcode/knowledge.md

 ## Floyd Warshall

+-   Goal is same as dijkstra and bellman but used to find distance from each node to every other node.

 ### What is the Floyd-Warshall Algorithm?

 -   Easiest way to find out distance of each node from all other nodes.